AMCLab/Synthetic-data---Generator-and-results/README.md

 ### Summary

 This repository contains all the scripts necessary to replicate the results presented in the synthetic data paper.
+This repository and these instructions were developed to work on a linux OS.

 ### Instructions